 Return pan used to sear steaks to medium heat.
 Add 1 tsp. olive oil and garlic to hot pan.
 Cook until fragrant, 30-60 seconds.

 Add ¼ cup water, balsamic glaze, and demi-glace.
 Stir often until thickened, 2-3 minutes.

 Season with a pinch of pepper and remove from burner.

-Plate dish as pictured on front of card.
+Plate dish as pictured on front of card, spooning sauce over steak.
 Bon appètit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.

 Choose from 18 fresh recipes featuring steak, chicken, pork, fish, vegetarian options, and beyond to meet your cooking needs each week.